wdporter/i-am-that-vuepress/49-mind-causes-insecurity/readme.md

 **M:**&ensp;Science deals with names and shapes, quantities and qualities, patterns and laws; it is alright in its own place.
 But life is to be lived; there is no time for analysis.
 The response must be instantaneous — hence the importance of the spontaneous, the timeless.
 It is in the unknown that we live and move.
 The known is the past.

 **Q:**&ensp;I can take my stand on what I feel I am.
 I am an individual, a person among persons.
 Some people are integrated and harmonised, and some are not.
-Some live effortlessly, respond spontaneously to every situation correctly, doing full justice to the need of the moment, while others fumble, err and generally make a nuisance of themselves.
+Some live effortlessly, respond spontaneously to every situätion correctly, doing full justice to the need of the moment, while others fumble, err and generally make a nuisance of themselves.
 The harmonised people may be called natural, ruled by law, while the disintegrated are chaotic and subject to accidents.

 **M:**&ensp;The very idea of chaos presupposes the sense of the orderly, the organic, the interrelated.
 Chaos and cosmos: are they not two aspects of the same state?